With the holidays approaching, a lot of people will be getting in their cars and driving to new destinations.

 Statistics show that most accidents happen close to home.
 And, it makes sense: the place is familiar, you know every turn and pothole, and feel safe.
-And, when you are feeling safe behind the wheel, it usually means putting your guard down and not paying as much attention as you should.
+And, when you are feeling safe behind the wheel, you may lower your guard and not paying as much attention as you should.

 Always Pay Attention to the Speed Limit Signs

 It should go without saying: always be aware of the speed limits when driving on an unfamiliar road.
 Speeding is one of the leading causes of accidents, and you can get hurt as well as hurt others in an accident.
 Some GPSs show you the speed limits, but their software might not always be updated, so watching for the actual speed signs is best.

 Even if you are aware of the speed limit, keep your speed under that limit and don’t push towards the higher end.

 Plan Your Trip Ahead